initialxy/initialxy-points/docs/PRD.md

 - [x] Phase 4: Deployment (1 week)

 ## 8. Risks & Challenges
-- [x] Ensuring security with passcode-based authentication
+- [x] Ensuring security with password-based authentication
 - [x] Making the app intuitive for children to use
 - [x] Handling edge cases in points and rewards management